sonofjon/config-vscode/instructions/general.instructions.md

 # General Programming Guidelines

+- Ensure lines do not exceed 79 characters.
 - Don't include the data type in variable names, for example a string variable containing an address should be named 'address', not 'addess_str'; a class containing animal types should be named 'Animals',